 The Vice-Chancellor and President's Diversity and Inclusion Awards were established in 2015 to recognise and reward staff, students, and graduates of the University who have made an outstanding and demonstrable commitment to diversity, inclusion and reconciliation within the University and/or its broader community over a sustained period of time.

-Applications have now closed for the Vice-Chancellor and President's Diversity and Inclusion Awards will open later in the year.
+Applications for the Vice-Chancellor and President's Diversity and Inclusion Awards will open later in the year.

 Dive into Diversity